rjmfernandes/rocketchat-angular-embedded-example/README.md

 - Review application to make it at least as an option to implement explicitly the login leveraging the create token mechanism in general used under such scenarios.
 - Review the channels list presentation to handle large channel names in a better looking way.
 (Currently I would advise to use short names fir the channels/rooms.)
 - Cleanup stylesheet.
 (Currently has too many not used styles.)
+- Add details as counter of incoming messages and notifications of new messages.